cardboardcode/nav_rest_api/README.md

 ## **What Is This?**

-This repository contains an API server implementation using Swagger UI and aimed at replacing the REST API server used in `rmf_testbed`.
+This repository contains an API server implementation using Swagger UI and aimed at providing REST API calls that can interact with a simulated TurtleBot3 in `nav_rest_api_turtlebot3`.

 ## **Build** :hammer: